HerrErde/SubwaySurfers-Api/json_docs.md

 </details>

-### profile
+### Profile

-This request returns the complete save data for a player.
+#### User Profile

-the response will output the save data in escaped json that you can decode using this [script](./send/scripts/profile_decode.py)
+This request returns the complete save data for a player from a uuid. \

-All players listed in the tournament (Top Run) will return successfully. \
+This includes every save file.

-This profile data can be requested using the `uid`, which is simply the player's uuid.
+The response will output the save data in escaped json that you can decode using this [script](./send/scripts/profile_decode.py)

-when the id doesn't exist then it will return with 404 error
+When the id doesn't exist then it will return with a 404 error.

-**truncated version with only wallet, dataConsent, missedRewar**dsModels
+**truncated version with only wallet, dataConsent, missedRewardsModels**

 <details>